 The luckiest people that we know are the ones who work hard and make brave but calculated decisions.
 This opportunity was was something that we had been seeking and planning for over 10 years, so when it came along, we were ready; it did not pass by!

 So that, dear reader, was our 3 steps to Caravan Heaven and Living the Dream without working.
-If it is something to which you aspire, there is no time like the present to start working on making yourself some luck!
+If it is something to which you aspire, there is no time like the present to start planning, ready to make yourself some luck!